Disclosure: We sometimes use affiliate links which means that, at zero cost to you, we may earn a commission if you buy something through our links.

 #3: Anchoring bias

-Anchoring bias is where people place more significance no the first piece of information they receive.
+Anchoring bias is where people place more significance on the first piece of information they receive.
 For example, the first review someone reads about a product will have more impact upon them than the second or third.

 Likewise, the first price people see for a product will set the bar of expectation and you can use this to affect the way people respond to product pricing.